 In short, cloud storage is a remote cloud-based storage for all kinds of files and information you create, as an individual or as a business.
 It’s a handy alternative or addition to storing data on your computer’s hard drive or an external drive.
 With cloud storage, you store and access files online, such as with Dropbox or Google Drive.
 Many such services are free up to a specified volume, with nominal fees for larger storage.
 This also means you can log in and access your files from anywhere with an internet connection.

 Don’t let this lull you into a false sense of cybersecurity, however… what happens if there’s a data breach, a hack, or a malware threat?
 Where does that leave your precious files and data?
+Whether its setting up firewalls or a VPN with dedicated IPs, you should ensure adequate cyber security is in place.

 What is a cloud backup service?